Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_platform_integration_guide.rst

 =====================

-The Platform Service provides an abstracted service for exposing the NV counters to the secure world.
-The following operations are supported:
+The Platform Service provides an abstracted service for exposing the NV counters to secure partitions or non-secure callers.
+The following operations are
+supported:

 - Increment a counter.
 - Read a counter value to a preallocated buffer.